baalofconfusion/pyrate/README.md

 Project for managing music ratings in my collection.

+Sometime around 1990 I started tracking ratings for my CD collection using a text file.

 ### Virtual Environment:
 When working in Visual Studio Code on Windows it is useful to create a virtual environment